Kimia-Behrouzfar/practice/README.md

 # practice

 Search Food Project🍲:
-This a box for search food base on name to find food with picture,name and a button for recipe food. i use API for calling food and their info by fetch and then. when you click a View Recipe, you see recipe of food and make it in house🏠 that's it bye😄
+This a box for search food base on it's name.it display picture,name and a button for recipe food to find food. i use API to fetch food info. when you click a 'View Recipe', you see recipe of food and make it at house🏠 that's it bye😄

 <!-- //////////////////////////////////// -->

 Img slider Project 🖼️:
-This a multiple photo that i show with slider and use html,css and js for show next or prev photo! that's it bye😄
+This is a slider that displays multiple photos.i use html,css and js to show next or prev photo! that's it bye😄

 <!-- //////////////////////////////////// -->

 To Do List Project ✅:
-This is my favourit one, you can write your task, when you done it clicked the button that you complete task and you delete,add another one. by DOM js! that's it bye😄
+This is my favorit one!You can write your tasks, mark them as completed by clicking a button, and delete or add new tasks.
+I used DOM manipulation in JavaScript. that's it bye😄

 <!-- //////////////////////////////////// -->

 Dictionary Project 📗:
-This is a simple dictionary that i use from API (thank's god without filtering!) and call it in js file and pick up any item from source of dictionary api and design with html & css! that's it bye😄
+This is a simple dictionary that uses an API (thankfullt, without filtering!) and call it in js file,picked items from the dictionary's data source and designed it with html & css! that's it bye😄

 <!-- //////////////////////////////////// -->

+Signup Project 💙:
+This is signup form that i use js to validate the email and password with diffrent conditional. that's it bye😄